sferrada/athenapk_kultrun/README.md

 `-DHDF5_ROOT=/path/to/local/hdf5` on the first `cmake` command for configuration.

 ## Analysing a run
 The easiest way to load an AthenaPK snapshot is using [the Python `yt` module](https://yt-project.org/).
-However, the frontend is not yet part of the main branch.
-Thus, it has to be installed manually, e.g., as follows:
+However, the frontend is not yet part of the main branch and as such, it has to be installed manually, e.g., as follows:
 ```bash
 cd ~/src # or any other folder of choice